awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Recommended condition key for service principal: "To restrict access to the service principal {{servicePrincipalPrefix}} operating on your behalf
+Recommended condition key for service principal: To restrict access to the service principal {{servicePrincipalPrefix}} operating on your behalf, we recommend aws:SourceArn or aws:SourceAccount instead of {{key}}.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": ""To restrict access to the service principal {{servicePrincipalPrefix}} operating on your behalf"
+"findingDetails": "To restrict access to the service principal {{servicePrincipalPrefix}} operating on your behalf, we recommend aws:SourceArn or aws:SourceAccount instead of {{key}}."
 ```

 **Resolving the suggestion**